Organic Coffee: A Guide to Buying Better BeansCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Camano Island Coffee Roasters is a brand that is openly committed to ethical, sustainable practices.
-Their entire about us page is dedicated to breaking down exactly how they do that.
+Their “About us” page is dedicated to breaking down exactly how they do that.
 In addition to being a Fair Trade and Certified Organic company, they also partner with Argos and Food4Farmers nonprofit.
-A portion from all their sales is donated to those organizations.
+A portion of all their sales is donated to those organizations.

 As for the coffee itself, you won’t be disappointed.
-The organic Sumatra is an 100% Arabica, single origin dark to medium-dark roast.
+The organic Sumatra is 100% Arabica, single-origin dark to medium-dark roast.
 It makes a robust brew with dried fruit flavor complemented by slightly smoky notes and hints of caramel.

 Tiny Footprint Organic Cold Brew Coffee

-Tiny Footprint Coffee claims to be a “carbon negative” company because for every bag sold and shipped, they donate a portion of money to plant trees in Ecuador’s Mindo Cloud Forest.
+Tiny Footprint Coffee claims to be a “carbon negative” company because, for every bag sold and shipped, they donate a portion of the money to plant trees in Ecuador’s Mindo Cloud Forest.
 Not only are their reforestation efforts admirable, but they also have organic, fair-trade, and Rain Forest Alliance certified coffee.
-What’s more, they also make an effort to vet and purchase from other small, family-owned farmed that are not fair-trade eligible.
+What’s more, they also make an effort to vet and purchase from other small, family-owned farms that are not fair-trade eligible.

 Now for the coffee.
 We picked this one because an organic cold brew blend is something that struck us as rather unique.
 It’s 100% Arabica and features a mix of light and dark roasts from Ethiopia.
 You’ll notice the coffee has floral, fruity, and cocoa notes.